goodybag/express-locals/README.md

 # Express Locals

-> Set mixin properties into the `res.locals` object for each request
+> Mixin properties into the `res.locals` object for each request

 __Usage__